idsia-robotics/learning-long-range-perception/README.md

 ### Videos

-Sample videos of the model's prediction, the camera's view and the target labels are available [here](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).
+Sample videos of the model's prediction, the camera's view and the target labels for the different scenarios are available [here](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).

 ### Dataset